Session-Level Metrics

 Best Practices

-- Ensure consistent instrumentation of session start followed by events operations across your application to accurately capture session boundaries.
+To get the most value out of session sggregates, consider the following best practices:- Ensure consistent instrumentation of session start followed by events operations across your application to accurately capture session boundaries.

 - Use meaningful and consistent naming conventions for user properties and other dimensions to enable effective segmentation and analysis.